Bingo0606/Attr-Mamba/README.md

 - Random data augmentation, small-target filtering, and connected-component target selection are not used.
 - Evaluation thresholds raw sigmoid outputs at `0.5` and reports mIoU, mDice, oIoU, and HD95.

-## Contact

-For questions about the implementation, contact Wenhui Huang at `whhuang.sdu@gmail.com`.

 ## Acknowledgements

 This implementation builds on open-source components from Swin Transformer, VMamba/Mamba-style selective scanning, RadBERT, and prior referring image segmentation codebases.
 We thank the authors and maintainers of these projects.